nekristiana/Transcoding/README.md

 **Binary code**

+A tryout.
 Dutch people at the time (1970's and 1980's) were against assigning centralized numbers to people in the Netherlands.
-That is what the poster is about.
-Here I am trying to "hide" the poster behind numbers, in a way how the artist already does it in the poster in analogue way.
+Here I am trying out a possible direction to "hide" the poster behind numbers, in a way how the artist already does it in the poster in analogue way.
 Using the transcoding itself as a camouflage, to represent the topic of the poster and the vibe in the country at the time.
+This transcoding does not really work as it seems only illustrative, but the thought of the camoflague I am taking with me.

 <img src="https://github.com/nekristiana/Transcoding/blob/master/images/Transcoding%20trial%206/Screenshot%202020-05-04%20at%2011.37.56.png" width="70%">